Jim J. Shoemake

 Don is co-founder and managing partner of Top Gun Ventures, a premiere national retained consultancy firm that helps start-up to Fortune 500 companies build high performance executive teams at the "C" level.
-With offices in St Louis, Dallas, Austin, Boston, Palo Alto and Seattle, Don and his partners have assisted entrepreneurs, investors, CEO’s and Board of Directors attract "GameChangers" to build and scale companies throughout the U.S. and around the globe.
+With offices in Austin, Boston, Dallas, New York, Palo Alto, Seattle and St Louis, Don and his partners have assisted entrepreneurs, investors, CEO’s and Board of Directors attract "GameChangers" to build and scale companies throughout the U.S. and around the globe.
 In the last thirty years he has helped many companies to build entire executive teams.
 Many of these companies have grown, prospered and undergone successful liquidity events (IPO/buyouts).

 Prior to building this business from 1984 to present, Don progressed through engineering and operational management roles within a Fortune 500 technology company.